-If you’re looking for a more traditional bell, there may be no better choice than the Spurcycle Compact Bell (we reviewed it a while back and loved it).
+If you’re looking for a more traditional bell, there may be no better choice than the Spurcycle Compact Bell.
 This bell is renowned for its clear, loud tone that persists for several seconds after you ring it.
 And with a bit of finesse on the hammer, you can make it as quiet or as loud as you’d like.

 The compact version is easier to fit on a crowded handlebar and is less likely to get in your way.
 Note, however, that it’s only compatible with 22.2mm handlebars (the non-compact version fits a wider variety).

 The Timber Mountain Bike Bell clapper (the small metal part that hits the bell and makes a sound) can be secured by a thumb lever.
 When it’s secured, it’s silent.
 When you let it loose, the motion of the bike moves the clapper so it strikes the bell.
 It’s an ingenious design that can be silenced when you’re moving at low speeds, but will let people know you’re coming when it’s time to open up the throttle.
 This is a super cool mountain bike, unlike most others on the market.

 The Timber bell comes in a quick-release (pictured above) and a bolt-on version, and neither requires that you remove your grips.
 We think this is one of the best mountain bike bells on the list.

 The original King of Ding was wont to make noise on rough trails — but the new design and horizontal striker keep things quiet when you aren’t using it.
 The brass construction gives it a distinctive sound that you won’t get with other material.
 It’s a great looking mtb bell.

 Some people find the Portland Design Works King of Ding II to be difficult to position correctly, but many praise its clear sound.
 If you’re on a featherweight XC bike, you might not like the large, solidly built mountain hardware.
 But if you’re looking for a well-built bell that will put up with the rigors of mountain biking, this is a good choice.